nandstand/site/content/_index.md

 Hello!
 I'm Christian Fuller, a developer from the Mississippi Gulf Coast.

-Previously, I worked in a scientific computing setting, where I was part of a team that maintained oceanographic software on an HPC cluster.
+Previously, I helped maintain and deploy oceanographic software on an HPC cluster.
 Currently, I develop training software for the U.S. Air Force.

 I'm interested in things that make development work easier (CI/CD, better docs).
 I also develop games on the side.

 I attended the University of New Orleans, graduating magna cum laude in 2023.

 ### Work